-To tattoo a cross with wingswhether angel or any other type, is a wonderful way to pay tribute to someone lost.
-The cross with wings may also symbolize the fact that Jesus has risen from death and is now in heaven, watching over us.
+To tattoo a cross with wings, whether angel or any other type, is a wonderful way to honor someone you have lost.
+The cross with wings can also symbolize the fact that Jesus rose from death and is now in heaven watching over us.

 16. Cross and dove

 Choosing a cross and dove tattoo is a wonderful way to promote peace.
 The dove is a universal symbol of peace and tranquility and associating it with the cross creates a doubly significant representation of peace through faith.

 This cross design, a combination of cross and anchor, symbolizes hope, faith and the fact that faith has the capacity to anchor us.

 A butterfly generally represents rebirth and renovation, which is why associating this image with a cross creates a doubly significant symbol.
 A cross and butterfly tattoo can be drawn in many different ways and made in the color range of your choice – although placing vibrant colors and well-defined patterns on the wings enhances the renewal of life that a butterfly emerging from its chrysalis and the resuscitating Christ of death symbolize.

 Most often, this tattoo presents a cross with butterfly wings.
 This drawing can also represent a loved one that you have lost and is now in heaven with Christ, or may be a symbol of your own rebirth in faith.